pbs-assess/sdmTMB-teaching/dfo-tesa/description.md

 # Spatial and spatiotemporal models with sdmTMB for estimating species distribution and index standardization

 In this workshop, we will introduce fitting spatial and spatiotemporal generalized linear mixed effects models (GLMMs) with Gaussian random fields.
-Such models are increasingly used for species distribution modelling and survey index standardization, especially when wanting to account for differences in survey protocols or to incorporate climate variables.
-This workshop will introduce this class of models and focus on fitting and understanding them with the sdmTMB R package—a package that has a flexible and user-friendly interface.
+Such models are increasingly used for species distribution modelling and survey index standardization.
+They can be particularly useful when accounting for differences in survey protocols or incorporating climate variables.
+We will introduce this class of models and focus on fitting and understanding them with sdmTMB—an R package with a flexible and user-friendly interface.

 Topics will include:
 * An introduction to Gaussian random fields